 First, we’ll talk about how condensation develops.
 Condensation is a part of the water cycle, or the processes that water undergoes continually.

 In the air is water vapor.
 When molecular or atomic clusters with a high gaseous volume develop, condensation will form.
-That may sound really complex, but we’re really just talking about snowflakes or raindrops.
+That may sound complex, but we’re talking about snowflakes or raindrops.

-Clouds are not only composed of water molecules, but also smoke, salt, and dust.
+Clouds are composed of water molecules and smoke, salt, and dust.
 These cloud droplets grow and become the big, fluffy clouds you admire every time you look up into the sky.
 Clouds are a sky-high example of condensation.

-If you’re someone who wears glasses, then you understand the effects of condensation all too well.
+If you’re someone who wears glasses, you understand condensation’s effects too well.
 When you sit in an air-conditioned car and then exit the vehicle into a hot summer day, your glasses will fog up.
 That’s also true if it’s cold outside and you’re trying to warm up by sipping a warm coffee or hot chocolate.

 What Causes Condensation On Windows And Other Parts Of My Home?